teaching reading

 The Pasta Analogy-Helping Students Determine What’s Important

 Posted on November 12, 2015Do your students struggle with determining what is important when reading informational texts?
 Are they unsure of what to underline and annotate?
 I remember one fifth grade student saying, “Well, I underlined the whole text because it was all important!”
-Two suggestions.
-1. Make sure there’s a VERY CLEAR PURPOSE for reading & determining what …Read more
+What follows are suggestions for introducing this analogy during a Phase 2 Meet the Strategies …Read more